 Six of the major Hawaiian bottomfish species.

-Fig 1: Six of the major Hawaiian bottomfish species with a hydraulic reel (upper right) used to catch them.
+Figure 1.
+These fish represent six of the major Hawaiian bottomfish species.
+They are shown here with the hydraulic reel (upper right) cruise members used to catch them.
 Click image for larger view and image credit.

 Hawaiian Bottomfish Communities